a421loop/Resonate-Data-Lab-Website/index.md

     <button class="new-quote-btn" onclick="randomizeManifesto()">I want another one:)</button>
   </div>
 </div>
-# Resonate Data Lab

-The **Resonate Data Lab** explores how to use data as a creative material.
+We explore how to use data as a creative material.
 Our lab draws from the traditions of human-computer interaction, design, data science, data visualization, and critical computing.

-## Our Approach to Data
+#### Our Approach to Data

 - We use **all of our senses** — sight, smell, touch, taste, and especially sound — to engage with data in new ways.
 - We consider how we can encounter different kinds of data (from the personal to the environmental to the technological) in **social contexts**.